Dunston Power Station: Closure, demolition and present

 All that remains of the station is a large indoor sub-station.

 There is now a Costco Wholesale on the site of the power station.

 In its time, Dunston B Power Station ranked consistently in England's leading stations, both in terms of thermal efficiency and cost per unit of electricity.
 However, the station eventually became outdated, and notification of its partial closure was given in October 1975, with some units being closed the following October.
 It was then only used as a stand-by station, operating only at peak electrical demand times.
 Finally, after some units having been in operation for about 40 years, the station ceased to generate electricity on 26 October 1981.
 At the time of closure, only 98 MW of the station's capacity was in use.

 The station was demolished in 1986 to make way for the MetroCentre, which became Europe's largest shopping and leisure centre.
 The land on which the MetroCentre was built was bought for only £100,000, because the site was water-logged and had been used for dumping ash produced by the power station.
-American warehouse club chain Costco have since built a store on the actual site of the power station.
+American warehouse club chain Costco has since built a store on the actual site of the power station.
 The power station's large indoor sub-station still stands alongside it, as the only trace of the site's former use.

 Due to the closure of Dunston power station, along with the later closures of the power stations at Stella and Blyth, the northern part of North East England has become heavily dependent upon the National Grid for electrical supply.
 However, in the south of the region there are still two large power stations at Hartlepool and Teesside, meaning that the south of the region does not depend upon the National Grid for electrical supply as much as the north of the region.

 Visual and cultural impact

 The power station's six chimneys were a prominent local landmark, visible from along a 8.6 mi stretch of the Tyne valley running from Bensham in Gateshead to Heddon-on-the-Wall in Northumberland.

 When in operation, the B station briefly featured in Get Carter, a 1971 crime film starring Michael Caine.
-Dunston B appears as part of the film's backdrop, viewed from the now demolished Frank Street in Benwell, as the funeral cortège of the main character's brother Frank leaves a house on the street.
+Dunston B appears as part of the film's backdrop, viewed from the now-demolished Frank Street in Benwell, as the funeral cortège of the main character's brother Frank leaves a house on the street.

 The station was also a popular subject for photographers.
 It featured in the work of documentary and press photographer Bert Hardy, who photographed it from Benwell, using it as a backdrop whilst photographing a mother and child.
 It was also photographed by Welsh documentary photographer Jimmy Forsyth (photographer) as part of his Scotswood Road collection.